Suzanna-Linn/slua/docs/new-release2.md

   :text("And now it's a ParamsSetter", vector.one, 1)
   :apply()</code></pre>

-The function used in **ParamsSetter*.
-Some have the same name (without PRIM_ and in lowercase), others have been changed (marked with "changed"):
+**Method Name Mapping**
+The methods available on **ParamsSetter** are derived from the standard **PRIM_** constants, with the prefix removed and in lowercase.
+Several have been shortened or updated to be more intuitive.
+Unused or deprecated constants have been excluded:
 <table>
   <thead>
     <tr>